gruvw/portfolio/future_posts/2020-09-01-laser-gun-projected-target.md

 Therefore I had two things to build in order to test if I was really qualified to build this project:

 1. A plain laser detection on the wall with a simple webcam
+2. Camera calibration with the projector
-2. Basic user interface projected on the wall where I can display an impact along with a single button to clear all the displayed impacts
+3. Basic user interface projected on the wall where I can display an impact along with a single button to clear all the displayed impacts

+I made the choice to go with the [OpenCV](https://opencv.org/){:target="_blank"} library and a simple Logitech webcam.

 #### Laser Detection

-I made the choice to go with the [OpenCV](https://opencv.org/){:target="_blank"} library and a simple Logitech webcam.
 In order to test the laser detection I build a small box with a red button on it that will activate a laser.
 The box had two modes:

 1. While the button is pressed the laser will remain activated (like a presentation pointer)